OpenKneeboard/OpenKneeboard/docs/troubleshooting/elevation.md

 ![UAC with 'never notify' setting circled and crossed out](../screenshots/elevation-uac-no.png)

+The "never notify" option is misleadingly labelled and has a much larger effect than it sounds: Windows will not just stop prompting you, it will automatically run more things as Administrator.

 If you have no preference or are unsure, set it to the default option with the bold tick marks:

 ![UAC with default option selected](../screenshots/elevation-uac.png)

-The "never notify" option is misleadingly labelled and has a much larger effect than it sounds: it doesn't just remove notifications and prompts - it makes Windows automatically run many applications as Administrator even if they - or you - don't ask Windows to.